klepas/fuckyouimaplatypus-site/index.md

 ## PlatypusCamp 2017

-The Platypus Initiative is happy to announce that PlatypusCon^H^H^HCamp is on once more, on the 22nd-24th September.
+The Platypus Initiative is happy to announce that PlatypusCon^H^H^HCamp is on once more, on the 22nd-24th September (no, you don't have to camp).
 We're working on lining up another epic day of hands-on workshops-only content and an epic night of festivities.

 Date
 : 6.30pm Friday 22nd of September - 1pm Sunday 24th September 2017